iirem/ChessGame/README.md

-# ChessGame
+# A Simple Multiplayer Chess Game
-A multiplayer chess game written in Java.(Written in Spring 2016)
+A multiplayer chess game written in Java for university project to practise about Object Oriented Programing.(Written in Spring 2016)